eseidel/space_traders/packages/space_traders_api/doc/SystemsApi.md

 # **getSystemWaypoints**
 > GetSystemWaypoints200Response getSystemWaypoints(systemSymbol, page, limit)

-List Waypoints
+List Waypoints in System

-Fetch all of the waypoints for a given system.
-System must be charted or a ship must be present to return waypoint details.
+Return a paginated list of all of the waypoints for a given system.
+If a waypoint is uncharted, it will return the `Uncharted` trait instead of its actual traits.

 ### Example
 ```dart